Divination as a meditative art

 Each deck tends to have its own personality that arises through repeated use.
 A deck doesn't inherently have a personality, and some decks are just dead and empty for the purposes of their specific readers.
 It's kind of like how each person who uses Siri has a slightly different impression of her personality (I basically only use Siri in the maps app, and I'm completely horrible at navigation, so we have an antagonistic relationship.)

 You can't get anything out of a deck or a reading that you don't put into it, and vice versa.
 To use another technology analogy: AIs and neural networks replicate human biases because humans programmed them.
+(I wrote this metaphor last year, before AI blew up as the new hot tech controversy.
+Ha Ha Ha.)
 The cards can help you see past your subconscious biases, but they can't give you information you couldn't otherwise comprehend.

 Similarly: play stupid games, win stupid prizes.
 If you ask the cards if you're pregnant, they will say yes.
 If you ask the cards "Damn, you shit with that fart?" they will say yes.
 (Real examples.)

-Right now I have two tarot decks, the 5 Cent Tarot and the Transient Light Tarot; a bespoke tarot deck, the Normal Tarot; and one Major Arcana-only Muppets-inspired deck.
+Right now I have three tarot decks, the 5 Cent Tarot, the Transient Light Tarot, and the Seventh Sphere Tarot; a bespoke tarot deck, the Normal Tarot; and one Major Arcana-only Muppets-inspired deck.
+I also have a three-card set I bought as a mystery pack at an art fair, but after I got home I realized the package didn't have the artist's name on it :( they're really cool tho.

 The imagery in the 5 Cent deck is mostly animal-based, and it tends toward images over coherent scenes, unlike a RWS deck.
 I like the use of animals especially when doing readings for other people, since it makes it easier for non-tarot experts to read into the symbolic meaning of the cards.
 It's very helpful to be able to build a connection to specific cards in a reading based on your connection with the animals!
 It also includes four nonstandard major arcana: The Unknown, The Beyond, The Universe, and The Messenger.
 The Transient Light hews closer to the traditional RWS deck, but with some changes that make it less strictly gendered.